iamluanem/offer-eligibility-api-/README.md

 Expected response: JSON with eligible offers for the user

+**Note:**
+- Make sure the server is running before testing (see Step 1 above)
-**Note:** Replace `localhost:8080` with your server address and port if different.
-The UUIDs in the examples are valid UUID v4 format and can be reused for testing.
+- Replace `localhost:8080` with your server address and port if different
+- The UUIDs in the examples are valid UUID v4 format and can be reused for testing

 ## Running Unit Tests